-It can unassign, delete or disable those tokens and it can set additional tokeninfo or descriptions.
+It can unassign, delete or disable those tokens, it can set additional tokeninfo or descriptions and perform other tasks on the found tokens.

 Starting with version 3.4 it can also set the tokenrealms of the found tokens.

 If you are unsure to directly delete orphaned tokens, because there might be a glimpse in the connection to your user store, you could as well in a first step mark the orphaned tokens.
 A day later you could run the script again and delete those tokens, which are (still) orphaned and marked.